alfinjunaedy/MasutaLab-MotionPlanning-Simulation/README.md

 ![](./imgs/map2.gif)

-The algorithm is the same as in the paper, but applied to a different map with new obstacles.
+The algorithm is the same as in the paper, but applied to different maps with new obstacles.

 ## License
 This work is licensed under the MIT license and is provided for academic purpose.
 See [LICENSE](LICENSE) for details.